About the entry into force of TPAN

 On January 22, the Treaty on the Prohibition of Nuclear Weapons (TPAN).
 It will specifically prohibit States parties from developing, testing, producing, manufacturing, acquiring, possessing, deploying, using or threatening to use nuclear weapons and assisting or encouraging such acts.
 It will try to reinforce existing international law that obliges all states not to test, use or threaten the use of nuclear weapons.

-For World without Wars and Violence It is cause for celebration because from now on there will really be a legal instrument in the international arena that specifies the aspirations that for decades have been overshadowed by many citizens of the planet in many countries.
+At World without Wars and Violence It is cause for celebration because from now on there will really be a legal instrument in the international arena that specifies the aspirations that for decades have been overshadowed by many citizens of the planet in many countries.

 In the preamble to TPAN, the risks posed by the existence of nuclear weapons and the catastrophic humanitarian consequences that would result from their use are highlighted.
 The states that have ratified the Treaty and those that have acceded highlight this danger and consequently manifest their commitment to a world free of nuclear weapons.